estronzaj/estronzaj.github.io/projects/project-1.md

   - webpack
   - Gulp
   - Object-oriented
-summary: The project is a travel site as part of an online course.
+summary: The project is a travel site created as part of an online course.
 projecturl: https://estronzaj.github.io/travel-site/
 ---